-These materials are available and obtain cheap in localities.
-Thus it has made the waste by-products environmentally friendly, more so the substitutes for cement and river sand are now preferably by-products.
-In order to conquer this crisis, the replacements of river sand with QD were applied that proof to be an economical alternative in the construction industries ^[6,7,8,9,10].
-The development of green concrete generations was overcome through this crisis that was mentioned above. ^[5,8,11,12] the generation of tensile strength is basically reflected from the tensile behaviour of the material as concrete formation.
-The application of these materials such as Fly Ash (PFA) Silica Fume (SIL-ICA) including the addition of 100 % quarry dust (QD) as partial replacement for fine aggregates was accessed by these experts [10,8,13,15].
-This study also was illustrated by these researchers ^[11,14,15,17].
-It explained progressive success of these materials by dosage that is up to 20% of sand.
-The observation expressed their various high rates of effective replacement using quarry dust in traditional concrete.
-More so these researchers ^[15,16,19,20], explained the use of quarry waste as a substitute for sand in construction industries.
-It has definitely resolve the environmental problems that is caused by large-scale depletion of the natural sources such as river sand and it rates of mining ^{[18} 19,20 21,22,23]
+An observation were made were through investigation carried to identify substitute material to sand; these are known to be fine aggregates that generated green concrete [1, 2, 3, 4, 5].
+These types of study's findings has developed conditions desirable to the application of waste by-product to produce high tensile strength from high strength concrete, these material are available and obtain cheap in localities, thus it has made the waste by-products environmentally friendly, more so the substitutes for cement and river sand are now preferably by-products.
+In other to conquer this crisis, the replacements of river sand with QD were applied that proof to be an economical alternative in the construction industries [6, 7, 8, 9, 10] The development of green concrete generations was overcome through this crisis that was mentioned above.
+[5,8,11,12] the generation of tensile strength are basically reflected from the tensile behaviour of the material as concrete formation.
+The application of these materials such as Fly Ash (PFA) Silica Fume (SILICA) including the addition of 100 % quarry dust (QD) as partial replacement for fine aggregates were accessed by these experts ^[10,8,13,15].
+This study also was illustrated by these researchers ^[11, 14, 15, 17].
+It explained progressive success of these materials by dosage that is up to 20% of sand, the observation express their various high rates of effective replacement using quarry dust in traditional concrete.
+More so these researchers ^[15, 16, 19, 20], explained the use of quarry waste as a substitute for sand in construction industries, it has definitely resolve the environmental problems that is caused by large-scale depletion of the natural sources such as river sand and it rates of mining [^{18 19,20 21,22,23]}.